-A few months ago, I posted a picture on Instagram of an old 401(k) statement.
+A while back, I posted a picture on Instagram of an old 401(k) statement.
 I started this 401(k) account with a zero balance.
 Over a 4-year timeframe, I saved $81,490 which included my 401(k) match.
 Shortly after I shared that post, someone left this particular comment:

 “401(k)s are for chumps.
 Two-thirds of that money will be gone in taxes, (and) fees that you don’t know about and that they are legally allowed not to tell you about.
 You will be taxed at the rate at which you retire, which will be more than you are today.
 Inflation will cut that by 2% every year.
 It’s a big game and you are falling for it.
 Why would you put your money in a 401(k) when the banks just print more money?"

 I’ll be honest and say that yes, I agree with a portion of their comments in regards to the following points.
 And I’ll add a couple more cons to the list:

 - Some 401(k)s can be expensive, have hidden fees and be very limited in terms of where you can invest.

 - 401(k) contributions are before tax.
 That means when you start to withdraw it, you will be paying tax at whatever your future tax rate is.
 Future tax rates are hard to predict, but they could very likely be higher than the present day.

 BUT this person is wrong in so many ways.
 Let me explain:

 1. For many people, investing in a 401(k) is their first real introduction to investing

 Before being exposed to a 401k a large number of people have never really been exposed to or had the opportunity to invest in the stock market.
 A 401(k) provides that opportunity and allows it to happen in a painless way through automatic deductions from your paycheck.